Dancy’s two free throws lift West over O’Fallon in battle of coaching brothers

 Clutch free-throw shooting in the fourth quarter propelled Belleville West back into the victory column Tuesday.

 Sophomore E.J.
-Liddell and senior Tyler Dancy combined to go 8-of-8 from the line in the final 1:38 as the Maroons outlasted O’Fallon 60-55 in a Southwestern Conference game.
+Liddell and senior Tyler Dancy combined to go 8-for-8 from the line in the final 1:38 as the Maroons outlasted O’Fallon 60-55 in a Southwestern Conference game.

 Dancy’s free throws with 6.5 seconds to play sealed the outcome, and they picked up sophomore Will Lanxon, who missed two attempts with 14 seconds remaining.